elastic/rally/docs/developing.rst

 Install the following software packages:

-* Pyenv installed, Follow the instructions in the output of ``pyenv init`` to setup your shell and then restart it before proceeding.
-For more details please refer to the PyEnv `installation instructions <https://github.com/pyenv/pyenv#installation>`_.
+* pyenv installed, Follow the instructions in the output of ``pyenv init`` to setup your shell and then restart it before proceeding.
+For more details please refer to the pyenv `installation instructions <https://github.com/pyenv/pyenv#installation>`_.
 * JDK version required to build Elasticsearch.
 Please refer to the `build setup requirements <https://github.com/elastic/elasticsearch/blob/master/CONTRIBUTING.md#contributing-to-the-elasticsearch-codebase>`_.
 * `Docker <https://docs.docker.com/install/>`_ and on Linux additionally `docker-compose <https://docs.docker.com/compose/install/>`_.
 * git 1.9 or better

 Check the :doc:`installation guide </install>` for detailed installation instructions for these packages.

-Rally does not support Windows and is only actively tested on MacOS and Linux.
+Rally does not support Windows and is only actively tested on macOS and Linux.

 Installation Instructions for Development
 -----------------------------------------